Measles vaccines: Canadian Immunization Guide

 Pregnancy and breastfeeding

-Immunity to measles should be reviewed in women of reproductive age and vaccination should be recommended to susceptible non-pregnant women.
-Women should delay pregnancy by at least 4 weeks following vaccination with MMR vaccine.
+Routine immunization, including completing immunization prior to pregnancy, continues to be essential to protect individuals.
+Immunity to measles should be reviewed in women and people of reproductive age who may become pregnant and vaccination should be recommended to susceptible non-pregnant women and susceptible people who may become pregnant.
+Women and people who may become pregnant should delay pregnancy by at least 4 weeks following vaccination with a measles-containing vaccine.

 MMR and MMRV vaccines are generally contraindicated in pregnancy because there is a theoretical risk to the fetus.
-However, there is no evidence to demonstrate a teratogenic risk from the vaccines and termination of pregnancy should not be recommended following inadvertent immunization with either of these vaccines on the basis of fetal risks following maternal immunization.
 In some situations, potential benefits of vaccination with MMR vaccine may outweigh risks such as during measles or rubella outbreaks, in which case vaccination may be considered based on recommendations from public health officials.
-Pregnant women who are susceptible to measles should have vaccination offered post-partum.
+However, termination of pregnancy should not be recommended following inadvertent immunization with either of these vaccines on the basis of fetal risks following maternal immunization.

-Susceptible women who are breastfeeding should be vaccinated with MMR vaccine.
+Susceptible breastfeeding women and breastfeeding individuals should be vaccinated with MMR vaccine.

 Patients in health care institutions